italoosorio/SilkBuilder-Doc/how_to/mark_deleted.md

 # Mark Records as Deleted

 Deleting a records does not necessarely mean to phisically remove it from the table.
 There are cases in which records have to be marked as deleted to be "removed" from the users "view" but it will still exist in the database for other kind of access, or for archiving/log purposes.
 To accomplished this kind of scenario the *silk:DataProvider* tag provides the property *markDeleted*.

+### The markDeleted Property

-By defaul this property is values **false**.
-I this case the *DataProvider* will execute a regular delete sql command.
+By default, when not added, the *markDeleted* property values **false**.
+In this case the *DataProvider* will execute a regular *delete* sql command.

 ```xml
 <silk:DataProvider id="dataDP" servicePath="" markDeleted="true" />